grrrwaaa/courses/visa5600/index.md

 Readings: Umwelten

 - Jakob von Uexküll.
 A Foray Into the Worlds of Animals and Humans: With a Theory of Meaning.
-Springer, 1934.
+Springer, 1934. *Led by Naz*
 - Rodney Brooks.
-What Is It Like to Be a Robot? [online](https://rodneybrooks.com/what-is-it-like-to-be-a-robot/), 2017.
+What Is It Like to Be a Robot? [online](https://rodneybrooks.com/what-is-it-like-to-be-a-robot/), 2017. *Led by Monica*
 - Brian Massumi.
 Strange Horizons.
 In Parables for the Virtual.
-Duke University Press, 2002.
+Duke University Press, 2002. *Led by Linda*

 [Look here](https://www.dropbox.com/sh/wmrop5yicmbb82w/AAAjX7i9AMeLoCOFUswkd_WNa?dl=0)